infi-nl/coding-dojo-neo4j-graph-database/README.md

 Let's work with another dataset that enables us to use the Graph Data Science library.
 Open a new [sandbox](https://sandbox.neo4j.com/) named "Recommendations".
 It's similar to the movie dataset we have been using.

-Now try to find users (nodeLabel: `Users`) most similar to "Cynthia Freeman" based on their movie ratings (relationshipType: `RATED`).
+Now try to find users (nodeLabel: `User`) most similar to "Cynthia Freeman" based on their movie ratings (relationshipType: `RATED`).
 But this time use the [`gds.similarity.pearson` algorithm](https://neo4j.com/docs/graph-data-science/current/algorithms/similarity-functions/).
 This algorithm is particularly well-suited for product recommendations because it takes into account the fact that different users will have different mean ratings: on average some users will tend to give higher ratings than others.
 Since Pearson similarity considers differences about the mean, this metric will account for these discrepancies.

 ### 13. Recommendations: Similar movies based on multiple criteria

 Now let's find the 10 most similar movies to "Matrix, The" based on budget, imdbRating, revenue and release year.

+Before we can compare these different properties we need to put them on the same scale.
+This process is called normalization.
+The goal of normalization is to change the values of numeric columns in the dataset to a common scale, without distorting differences in the ranges of values.

-First you'll have to use the Graph Data Science library to normalize these properties.
-Otherwise one property could have more weight in the similarity algorithm.
+We'll use the Neo4j Graph Data Science library to normalize these properties.
 Run the following queries sequentially to normalize the properties.

+First we create a new graph projection.
+A projected graph can be stored in the catalog under a user-defined name.
+Using that name, the graph can be referred to by any algorithm in the library.
+This allows multiple algorithms to use the same graph without having to project it on each algorithm run.
+You can find more information here: [https://neo4j.com/docs/graph-data-science/current/graph-project/]
 ```
 CALL gds.graph.project("movieGraph", [{Movie: {properties: ["budget", "imdbRating", "revenue", "year"]}}], "*")
 ```

+Now we'll normalize each property using the MinMax scaler.
+This will convert the values of each property to a range reaching from 0 to 1.
 ```
 CALL gds.alpha.scaleProperties.mutate("movieGraph", {nodeProperties: ["budget", "imdbRating", "revenue", "year"], scaler: "MinMax", mutateProperty: "scaledProperties"})
 YIELD nodePropertiesWritten
 ```
+Note that you can change the scaler and choose one depending on the distribution of your data.
+For more information about scaling data see [https://neo4j.com/docs/graph-data-science/current/alpha-algorithms/scale-properties]

+Finally we'll write the scaledProperties form our temporary algorithm graph to our actual database.
 ```
 CALL gds.graph.writeNodeProperties("movieGraph", ["scaledProperties"])
 ```

-Note that you can change the scaler and choose one depending on the distribution of your data.
 If all went well you will have created a scaledProperties property on the Movie node.
-Go and see what it looks like.
+Go and see what it looks like

 Now you can actually write the query.
 Use the [gds.similarity.euclideanDistance algorithm](https://neo4j.com/docs/graph-data-science/current/algorithms/similarity-functions/) to find the 10 most similar movies to "Matrix, The" based on budget, imdbRating, revenue and release year.